The cost of pacemakers and other cardiac devices

 What is a pacemaker?

-A cardiac pacemaker is an electronic device threaded through the veins to the heart, comprising of wires, a battery, a pulse generator and a small computer.2 These devices help correct heart problems by sending electrical impulses to control your heart rate.
+A cardiac pacemaker is an electronic device threaded through the veins to the heart, comprising of electrodes, a battery, a pulse generator and a small computer.2 These devices help improve heart function by sending electrical impulses to control your heart rate.
 A pacemaker can treat conditions such as:

 • An irregular heart rhythm (arrhythmia)